esp8266/Arduino/libraries/esp8266/examples/LowPowerDemo/README.md

 ### Test 6 - Deep Sleep, wake with RF_DEFAULT

 In Deep Sleep almost everything is turned off, and the chip draws ~ 20 uA.
 If you have D0/GPIO16 connected to RST, you can use the RTC timer to wake the chip up at a timed interval.
 You can also wake it with an external RESET.
 Waking with RF_DEFAULT means it will do an RFCAL if it needs to.
 Doing **ESP.deepSleep(time)** without the mode variable uses this wake mode.
 These first two Deep Sleep tests use the standard Deep Sleep function, so the WiFi connection is closed and the modem turned off, which takes about 270 mS before the Deep Sleep begins.
 Deep Sleep ends with a RESET, and the boot time after that is ~ 120 mS.  Any Deep Sleep less than ~ 2 seconds is wasting energy due to the modem shut-off and boot times, and Forced Light Sleep will be a better choice as it recovers in 5.1 mS from the previous state.
+The Deep Sleep tests will not go into Automatic Modem Sleep because delay() is not used.

 ### Test 7 - Deep Sleep, wake with RFCAL